faspen/character-creator/README.md

 Create characters with this .NET application.
+More details coming.